}

 Common lock brands and their key types

-Why a copy of a copy can fail
+Why “a copy of a copy” goes downhill

 Safety notes